 – Click Yes.

-– Next, on the Proxy DHCP Server window, ensure the two boxes are checked in order to use DHCP tool to add appropriate PXE options to all DHCP and DHCPv6 scopes.
+– Next, on the Proxy DHCP Server window, ensure you check the two boxes in order to use DHCP tool to add appropriate PXE options to all DHCP and DHCPv6 scopes.

 – Click on Next